MatMoore/go-improve/README.md

 ## Running the application

-The app requires ruby 2.3.0 and the bundler gem.

-I recommend installing ruby through [rbenv](https://github.com/rbenv/rbenv#installation).
+To run the app you will need to install ruby 2.3.0.
+I recommend using [rbenv](https://github.com/rbenv/rbenv#installation).

+On a mac or linux, you can then run the following steps in a terminal:

+1. Checkout the project with `git checkout git@github.com:MatMoore/go-improve.git`
-1. Install bundler with `gem install bundler`
+2. Install bundler with `gem install bundler`
-2. Install dependencies with `bundle install`
+3. Install dependencies with `bundle install`
-3. Run the rails server with `./bin/rails s`
+4. Run the rails server with `./bin/rails s`

-4. Open http://localhost:3000/ in your browser
+If everything is working, you should be able to open http://localhost:3000/ in your browser.

 ## License